Sopkma/AccessControlProjectC2G2/docs/AppStructure.md

 });
 ```

 This security is done by requiring the user to have a matching totp code sent to the textbox in the route, if the code does not match, an error will be called and the user will not be able to proceed.
+If the code matches, the user will be able to proceed while also generating a JWT token that, spoken of before, is sent to the `twoFactor` function where it is then sent into the cookies, where the query route then sends it to the validate token function to be validated.

 ![image](https://github.com/user-attachments/assets/e525114a-cb44-4eb3-960d-ddea663b27b5)